-- 1. Schedule meetings with all clinical faculty who meet the following criteria:

-- a.
-Minimum of 5 interaction student reports in the last year

-- b.
-Y

-- c.
-Z

-- 2. During the meeting:

-- a.
-Discuss the submitted faculty selfevaluation

-- b.
-Establish goals
+- 1. Schedule meetings with all clinical faculty who meet the following criteria: - a.
+Minimum of 5 interaction student reports in the last year - b.
+Y - c.
+Z - 2.
+During the meeting: - a.
+Discuss the submitted faculty selfevaluation - b.
+Establish goals - c.

-- c.
 Determine progress towards promotion (if applicable) - d.
 Review student assessments of teaching as per end-of-rotation evaluation - 3.
-Submit the summative evaluation for e person using the online form (which addresses items relevant to a, b and c) - 4.
-Reports are summarized administrative and sent to relevant department chairs - 5.
-If areas for improvement or remediatio identified: schedule follow-up meeting months to discuss progress.
+Submit the summative evaluation for each person using the online form (which addresses items relevant to a, b and c) - 4.
+Reports are summarized administratively and sent to relevant department chairs - 5.
+If areas for improvement or remediation are identified: schedule follow-up meeting in 6 months to discuss progress.